Nazakat-Ejazz/Portfolio-Website/README.md

 # Portfolio-Website
-This repository contains code of a personal portfolio code made using html,css,javascript
+This repository contains code of a personal portfolio website made using html,css,javascript